Nickelodeon Studios: Opening and reception

-Daily tours were given of the studio, starting with a queue area outside Stage 18 that led into the video production building.
-The 45-minute tours took park guests upstairs through the control room, through a viewing area that allowed glimpses of Stages 18 and 19, then downstairs through the wardrobe department and Gak Kitchen, with the tour concluding in a large audition room.
+Daily tours were given of the studio, starting with a queue area outside Soundstage 18 that led into Building 17.
+The 45-minute tours took park guests upstairs through the control room, through a viewing area that allowed glimpses of Soundstages 18 and 19, then downstairs through the wardrobe department and Gak Kitchen, with the tour concluding in Building 17's large audition room.
 While game shows were often shot 5 days a week while in production, sitcoms such as Welcome Freshmen would rehearse during the week and only shoot on weekends.
-This became problematic, as Nickelodeon's contract with Universal stipulated that their guests would be able to witness shows being filmed, "seven days a week, 52 weeks a year, during all hours of the tour’s operation".
-To remedy this, the audition room was renamed Stage 17 and began hosting Game Lab, a mock game show at the end of every tour that culminated with one of the guests getting slimed.
+This became problematic, as Nickelodeon's contract with Universal stipulated that their guests would be able to witness shows being filmed, "seven days a week, 52 weeks a year, during all hours of the tour's operation".
+To remedy this, the audition room was renamed Soundstage 17 and began hosting Game Lab, a mock game show at the end of every tour that culminated with one of the guests getting slimed.

 Nickelodeon unveiled its Slime Geyser (also known as the Gak Geyser) in front of the studio on October 27, 1990.
 Russell Johnson, famous for playing The Professor on Gilligan's Island, appeared at the unveiling ceremony.
 The 17-foot high fountain would "erupt" with green colored water every 10 minutes.
 The network subsequently used a recording of the Geyser erupting as the sign-on for their broadcasting day.

 On April 30, 1992, the Nickelodeon time capsule was buried near the Slime Geyser.
-The burial ceremony was broadcast live on Nickelodeon and hosted by Mike O'Malley of Get the Picture and Joey Lawrence of Blossom, with an appearance by Dr. Emmett Brown of Back to the Future: The Ride.
+The burial ceremony was broadcast live on Nickelodeon and hosted by Mike O'Malley of Get the Picture and Joey Lawrence of Blossom, with an appearance by Dr. Emmett Brown of Back to the Future: The Ride (portrayed by the park's costumed performer and not Christopher Lloyd).
 It contains items deemed important to the children of 1992 as voted upon by Nickelodeon viewers.
 These items included a Barbie doll, baseball, books (comic book, endangered species book, history book, phone book, TV Guide and World Atlas), bubble gum, CDs (MC Hammer and Michael Jackson), hat featuring the catchphrase of Joey Lawrence, news reports (1991 Soviet coup d'état attempt, Dissolution of the Soviet Union, Epidemiology of HIV/AIDS and Operation Desert Storm), Nickelodeon Gak, Nickelodeon Magazine, Nintendo Game Boy, pencils, photos of things too big to fit inside (bicycles, cars, celebrities, planes, politicians and trains), piece of the Berlin Wall, Reebok Pump sneakers, Rollerblades, skateboard, t-shirt featuring the Nicktoons characters Ren and Stimpy, Twinkies, and VHS movies (Back to the Future and Home Alone).
 The final items put in the capsule were a tape of the event itself and the camcorder used to record it.

 Roundhouse moved to CBS Studio Center in Los Angeles for the filming of its second season in 1993.
 The show's unionized cast, crew and musicians were unhappy that working in Orlando deprived them of residuals.
 As a right-to-work state, Florida had attracted producers looking to avoid union costs and regulations that were prevalent in California.